-5. CONCLUSION
+5 CONCLUSION

-Review of Kenhardt PV 2 has indicated that this site presents a number of botanical specimens that are listed under both provincial and national legislation.
+Review of Kenhardt PV 3 has indicated that this site presents an individual Aloidendron dichotomum along with populations of Dinteranthus pole-evansii populations as well as A albissima populations.
+These specimens are isolated in nature and not contiguous.
 Two management options are evidently available:

 - 1. Removal of the specimens.
-Notably A dichotomum can be translocated to a different environment with some ease, dependent upon size. - Avoidance of the specimens.
+Notably A dichotomum can be translocated to a different environment with some ease, dependent upon size. - 2.
+Avoidance of the specimens.
 Good practise would be to incorporate these specimens into the overall layout of the facility.
 Following the mitigation hierarchy, good practise would be to incorporate these specimens into the overall layout of the facility and avoid disturbance.
 However, if avoidance is not possible, pruning and complete removal of the specimen should be carried out as a measure of last resort.

 In practice, a combination of the above management options would be recommended.
-In this respect, where transfer, removal or disturbance is likely required, a license in terms of the applicable legislation would be required prior to the undertaking of any such actions.
+In this respect, where transfer, removal or disturbance is likely required, a license in terms of the Northern Cape Conservation Act, would be required prior to the undertaking of any such actions.
 The following quantities, based on observations and statistical estimation should be applied for in order to increase the likelihood that all affected botanical specimens within the site are accounted for: